-› In a 2-year study that used IV Orencia (Abatacept) with methotrexate, more than half of the people had remission and the majority felt significantly better.
+› In a 2-year study that used IV Orencia (abatacept) with methotrexate, more than half of the people had remission and the majority felt significantly better.

-› Taking Orencia (Abatacept) allows RA patients to use less prednisone, a steroid that has many side effects.
+› Taking Orencia (abatacept) allows RA patients to use less prednisone, a steroid that has many side effects.

 Downsides and risks

-› The IV infusion form of Orencia (Abatacept) can cause a reaction, which ranges from a slight itching or warm feeling to more serious complications like low blood pressure and chest pain.
+› The IV infusion form of Orencia (abatacept) can cause a reaction, which ranges from a slight itching or warm feeling to more serious side effects such as low blood pressure and chest pain.

 Tips from our pharmacists for people taking the medication

 › If you are using the IV version of Orencia (abatacept), you will only need to get infusions once a month (after the first initial doses).
 It takes about 30 minutes to give the full dose of medicine.
 Stay hydrated and ask your nurse to apply dry heat (instant warm packs) to your arm to help find your good veins.

 › The self-injections are taken once a week.
 You or your caregiver should receive training on the proper way to prepare and inject Orencia (abatacept).